Employment Law Advice

 - Review of portions of an employee handbook where legal advice is sought by the Plan Member.

-- The Catapult Legal Advice Plan has the right to prospectively limit a Plan member’s free use of the Plan where their use is deemed excessive by the Plan Administrator after a review of usage statistics from Plan Attorneys.
-The Plan Administrator will not do so in a manner that the involved Participating Plan Attorney believes violates an existing professional obligation to that Plan member.
+- Catapult’s Employment Law Advice Plan has the right to prospectively limit a Plan Member’s free use of the Plan where their use is deemed excessive by the Plan Administrator after a review of usage statistics from Plan Attorneys.
+The Plan Administrator will not do so in a manner that the involved Participating Plan Attorney believes violates an existing professional obligation to that Plan Member.

-- The Catapult Legal Advice Plan may prospectively adjust the scope of Plan services for all Plan Members based on actual experience of the Plan.
+- Catapult’s Employment Law Advice Plan may prospectively adjust the scope of Plan services for all Plan Members based on actual experience of the Plan.

-- Participating Plan attorneys serving Plan members may use their discretion to accept for-fee projects in workplace law matters requested by Plan members at a discounted rate (Discounted Plan Services).
-The agreed Plan member billing rate for this work is not to exceed $240 per hour for current Plan Members.
+- Participating Plan attorneys serving Plan Members may use their discretion to accept for-fee projects in workplace law matters requested by Plan members at a discounted rate (Discounted Plan Services).
+The agreed Plan member billing rate for this work is not to exceed $300 per hour for current Plan Members.
 Travel outside the normal business day will be billed at ½ rate or less.
 All billing for legal services will be handled directly between the Plan member and the Participating Plan attorney and no portion of that fee will be shared with Catapult.
 Participating Plan attorneys will provide a quarterly report to Catapult on Discounted Legal Services performed for Plan members including the broad type of service, and the billing calculation of hours- times- rate (without any client identification or matter information).

 - Plan attorneys will carry malpractice insurance coverage.

 - At all times it is the intention of the parties to remain in compliance with North Carolina statutes and rules of the North Carolina State Bar and South Carolina Bar.
 Any concern about compliance with laws or professional standards is welcomed by Catapult and Plan attorneys for prompt resolution.

 - This Plan is not intended to establish a plan of insurance.